Xiaoming-Zhao/advtex_init_align/README.md

 ## UofI Texture Scenes

 We self-collect data with an iOS App developed based on [ARKit](https://developer.apple.com/augmented-reality/) (XCode 13.1).
-Please download and uncompress [the dataset](https://drive.google.com/drive/folders/1aSI37AJPbynCoN8DapfYIaqCQn7ZDt3z?usp=sharing) and place it under `${TEX_DIR}/dataset/raw`.
+Please download and uncompress [the dataset](https://drive.google.com/drive/folders/1aSI37AJPbynCoN8DapfYIaqCQn7ZDt3z?usp=sharing) and place it under `${TEX_DIR}/dataset/uofi`.
 The structure should be:
 ```
 .
 +-- dataset
-|  +-- raw
+|  +-- uofi
 |  |  +-- scene_01
 |  |  +-- scene_02
 |  |  ...